purduefsae/MoTeC/README.md

 # Purdue-Formula-SAE-
 Software for Purdue Formula SAE's Modules

-software you'll need to access everything:
+software you'll need to access everything:\n
--m1 tune
+-m1 tune\n
--m1 build
+-m1 build\n
--c125 dash manager
+-c125 dash manager\n
--pdm manager
+-pdm manager\n
 -i2 standard (or pro if you have a license for that)

 note: we've only gotten this to work on windows, so the rest of these directions will assume that you have a windows computer